cloudfoundry/stratos/deploy/kubernetes/README.md

 1. Using our Helm repository
 1. Using an archive file containing a given release of our Helm chart
 1. Using the latest Helm chart directly from out GitHub repository

+> **Note**: By default each deployment method deploys Stratos with its default user authentication mechanism - which requires a UAA.
+If you wish to use Stratos without the requirement for a UAA component, use the deployment commands from the following section below: [Configuring a local user account](#configuring-a-local-user-account).
+All other steps for each deployment method remain the same, as detailed in the following sections.

 ### Deploy using the Helm repository